-The modulation and OFDM transmission are the major building blocks of wimax
+The modulation and OFDM transmission are the major building blocks of wimax physical layer for both OFDM and OFDMA.

 Fig3.5; OFDM PHY TRANSMISSION CHAIN

 3.5 THE GLOBAL CHAINS

 The physical chains of OFDM and OFDMA are illustrated in the figures below.
 The blocks are the same with the small difference that OFDMA physical includes repetition block.
 The modulated symbols are then transmitted on the OFDM orthogonal subcarriers.
 Wimax channel and coding are also described in the following.